Mass Spec | Gas Chrom | Liquid Chrom | Thermal Desorption | Vacuum Systems | General Lab | Cleaning | Software

 3. When the damage is removed, move to the next finer grade until you have finished with the 400 grit wet/dry.

 When damage is removed, your surface should have a uniform scratch pattern running in one direction.
 If you started with common wet/dry sandpaper, begin with the abrasives in your kit after the surface has been reduced to a 400 grit scratch pattern.
-If your damage was slight and you started the procedure with the kit abrasives, simply continue through the grades of Micro-Mesh.
+If your damage was slight and you started the procedure with the kit abrasives, simply continue through all of the grades in the kit.

 1. Wrap the 1800 around the foam block.
 Carefully work the damaged area using a straight-line motion.
 DO NOT USE A CIRCULAR MOTION.
 Continue until all damage is removed.
 If you have previously removed severe damage (see Damage Removal) using sandpaper, continue working until that 400 grit pattern is removed.